 The role of the Nomination Committee is to prepare the election of the Chairman and other members of the Board.
 The election of the auditor, the election of the Chairman of the Annual General Meeting, remuneration to these and other related issues.
-Prior to the 2024 Annual General Meeting, the Nomination Committee consisted of Patrik Jönsson (SEB Investment Management), Steven Buesing (Collins Aerospace, Inc.), Jonathan Schönbäck (ODIN Fonder) and Tomas Torlöf (Trulscom Förvaltning AB) as chairman.
+Ahead of the 2025 Annual General Meeting, the Nomination Committee consists of Christian Lindström Lage (SEB Investment Management), Martin Nilsson (Första AP-fonden), Jonathan Schönbäck (ODIN Fonder) and Tomas Torlöf (Trulscom Förvaltning AB) as Chairman.